 Most private schools require parents to answer prompts or fill in a questionnaire about their child.
 The parent statement is an introduction to your child taken from your perspective as a parent.
 The main idea is to provide a written statement about your child’s personality, interests, and strengths.

-With two decades of experience in private school admissions, our educational consultants have deep knowledge of how to write parent statements for private schools that would differentiate your child and highlight strengths.
+With two decades of experience in private school admissions, our educational consultants have deep knowledge of how to write parent statements for private schools that would differentiate your child.
 This guide outlines a list of tips that will prevent you from making common mistakes in the Parent Statement section of school applications.

 Why are parent statements important?